kamir222/revenue_calculator/README.md

 # revenue_calculator
-A program that reads data and calculates total revenue in USD
+A program that reads data and calculates total revenue in USD.

-After examining the nature of the data given, there was no need to account for any taxes or other deductions that affect revenue.
+Note: after examining the nature of the data given, there was no need to account for any taxes or deductions that affect revenue.
+However, in a more general setting, this program is to be revised to include such details.